byt3-m3/ansible_stuff/lab_01_a/roles/asa_demo.md

 #### Requirements:
  - need a way to push ACLs to my device
  - ability to maintain the current configuration state of my firewall.
- - I need a tool that error checks for pre-existing object-groups and ACLs
+ - I need a tool that error checks for pre-existing object-groups and ACLs, Will not post if ACLs are not found.
  - standardization of ACL rules
  - need a text file generated containing ACL rules for auditors